Cutting a Circle Out of a Picture on a PowerPoint Slide Using Merge Shapes

 Applies to: Microsoft® PowerPoint® 2013, 2016, 2019 and 365 (Windows)

-Starting in Microsoft PowerPoint 2013, you can use the Merge Shapes tool to crop an image to a circle.
-You can use either Intersect or Subtract to cut out a circle (or other shape) from a picture.
-If you have a version of PowerPoint prior to 2013, you’ll need to use a different method (such as crop to shape) to cut a circle out of a picture.
+Starting in Microsoft PowerPoint 2013, you can use the Merge Shapes tool to crop an image into a circle.
+You can use Intersect in Merge Shapes to cut out a circle (or other shape) from a picture.
+If you have a version of PowerPoint prior to 2013, you'll need to use a different method (such as crop to shape) to cut a circle out of a picture.

-To cut a circle out of a picture, you’ll need to:
+To crop a picture into a circle by cutting a circle out of the image, you'll need to:

-- Draw a circle on top of the picture and move it to the area you wish to cut out of the picture.
+- Draw a circle on top of the picture and move it to the area you want to cut out of the picture.

-- Select the picture and the circle by Shift-clicking and then use Merge Shapes to intersect or subtract.
+- Select the picture and then the circle by Shift-clicking.

 When you are drawing or moving an object, use your left mouse button.